GSA/centers-of-excellence/about/team.md

       - name: Megan Moser
         img: MeganMoser23.jpg
         center: Customer Experience Lead
-        bio: >-
-          Olivia Olson has 7 years of experience working in the areas of public participation, information literacy, additive manufacturing, affective behavior change, and healthcare.
-She has a background in cognitive science, human-computer interactions, service and experience design, strategy, design thinking, and workshop facilitation.
-At the CoE, Olivia is working with agencies to define and deliver on their customer experience and service delivery using human centered design methodologies and empirical customer research.
       - name: Olivia Olson
         img: OliviaOlson23.jpg
         center: Customer Experience Lead